bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/ci/DEPLOYMENT.md

 ### Using Docusaurus

-You must `cd` into the `etc/doc/docusaurus/website/` folder.
+First, `cd` into the `etc/doc/docusaurus/website/` folder.
-Then, to view and edit the manual:
+Then, to view and edit the manual execute the following commands:
 ```bash
 cd ./etc/doc/docusaurus/website
 npm start
 ```
-To actually build it:
+To actually build the static site:
 ```bash
 npm run build
 ```
-The output is located at `etc/doc/docusaurus/website/build/bigraph-framework/index.html`.
+The output is exported at `etc/doc/docusaurus/website/build/bigraph-framework/index.html`.

 <!--### Using Mkdocs directly-->